• Discounts and special offers

 “The easy way to get out of financial problems is to borrow money from someone you know, take it, and never give it back,” he joked.
 “If you lend money to someone make sure you can afford to lose it.”

-A survey by Bread Financial found 57% of respondents had borrowed money from friends in the past, while 30% of them said they never paid the friend back.
-Around 21% admitted they have lost a friendship over money.
+A survey by Bread Financial found 57% of respondents had borrowed money from friends in the past, while 30% of these borrowers said they never paid the friend back.
+Around 21% of survey respondents admitted they have lost a friendship over money.

 With such grim statistics in mind, it makes sense to put guardrails on your lending to friends and family.
 Try to limit the amount you offer and assume that you may or may not see the money again.
 As St-Pierre says, never lend more than you can afford to lose.